ibm-cloud-docs/vpc/block_storage_vpc_about.md

 When you create volumes, you can specify whether you want the data volumes to be deleted when then instance is deleted.
 You can enable and disable the auto-delete feature in the console, from the CLI or with the API.

 You can also increase the size of an attached volume in the console, from the CLI, or with the API.
-You can increase the capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
-For more information, see [expanding {{site.data.keyword.block_storage_is_short}} volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

-For more information, see [Managing Block Storage for VPC volumes](/docs/vpc?topic=vpc-managing-block-storage).
+For first-generation volumes, you can increase the capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
+For second-generation volumes that use the `sdp` profile, you can increase the capacity up to 32,000 GB.
+For more information, see [expanding {{site.data.keyword.block_storage_is_short}} volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes) and [Managing Block Storage for VPC volumes](/docs/vpc?topic=vpc-managing-block-storage).

 ## {{site.data.keyword.block_storage_is_short}} volume profiles
 {: #block-storage-profiles-intro}